redixhumayun/clox/Notes.md

 testFunctionWithoutClosures()

-master      optional-closure-branch
-0.0803s     0.0603s
+master      optional-closure-branch   Percentage Difference 0.0803s     0.0603s                   24.9066% decrease

 testFunctionWithClosures()
-master      optional-closures-branch
+master      optional-closures-branch  Percentage Difference 0.080893s   0.083719s                 3.493503% increase

-0.080893s
+Running functions without closures is a tiny bit faster without the overhead of the closures wrapper.
+However, running functions that involves closures is slightly slower when incorporating the conditional logic of wrapping the functions in closures or not.
+This is probably what accounts for the 3.4935% increase.